english language skills

 • Identify your English level proficiency: You might already know some English or you may be still trying to learn the basics.
 Either way, it’s always a good idea to take a free level test and find out where your skills are.

-• You need a basic vocabulary: Similarly, you can’t learn a language by memorizing the most-used words.
-Yet being familiar with the common expressions and knowing certain terms will help you a long way.
+• You need a basic vocabulary: Knowing the most-used words will help a lot in the beginning.
+Being familiar with the common phrases and knowing certain terms will also help you a long way.
 In fact, keep a dictionary or a thesaurus on hand for quick reference.

 Speaking fluently is one of the most useful skills, and if you’re a beginner or just shy, it may seem like an impossible task.
 But it’s not impossible!
 And with some practice, anyone can become a good speaker.